 True or Absolute HEPA Filters

-True HEPA filters will have a serial number assigned to them if they are able to trap at least 99.97 percent of particles of .3 microns.
-These test results will be printed on the filter.
-True or absolute HEPA filters may be more expensive than other HEPA filters, but they must perform at a certain standard to receive the distinction of true or absolute HEPA.
+True or absolute HEPA filters must be tested and meet a specific standard to be considered true HEPA.
+True HEPA filters have a serial number assigned to them and have been proven to trap at least 99.97 percent of particles of 0.3 microns.
+The test results should be printed on the filter.
+True or absolute HEPA filters may be more expensive than other "HEPA" filters, but they must perform at a certain standard to receive the distinction of true or absolute HEPA.

 Telling the Difference

 Look for the serial number and test results printed on true or absolute HEPA filters.

-Make sure that the test results at .3 microns are 99.97 percent or above.
-The size of .3 microns is the testing standard, because most filters will perform better with both smaller and larger particles.
-Double-check the test results at .3 microns to make sure your filter is a true or absolute HEPA.
+Make sure that the test results at 0.3 microns are 99.97 percent or above.
+The size of 0.3 microns is the testing standard because most filters will perform better with both smaller and larger particles.
+Also, most household allergens are 0.3 microns or larger.

-Why Buy a HEPA Filter
+How To Buy a HEPA Vacuum